Available with Standard or Advanced license.

 - The connected portal account must be the portal utility network owner.

-After the utility network dataset is upgraded, the Utility Network Version can be viewed in the General section of the Network Properties tab.
+After the utility network dataset is upgraded, you can view the Utility Network Version in the General section of the Network Properties tab.
 To review specific schema changes for each release, see Utility network upgrade history.

 Update the portal utility network owner